ifly7charlie/ognrange/README.md

 ```

 These files are produced during the aggregation process and contain
 information from the time period.
-Once the aggregation is done the
+Once the aggregation period is finished the
 file will remain unchanged and can serve as an archive of the data or
 be deleted.
 For example keeping previous month would allow you to
 compare coverage over time in the browser. (in browser because the